ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 &nbsp;

-10. Optional: To speed up the workflow, pre-download the lyrics for every folder in your music collection by changing to the base folder of your music collection and issuing the command: ```predownload-all-lyrics-in-all-subfolders```.
-This process marks files so that they are not retried a 2ⁿᵈ time — So if you want to retry a 2ⁿᵈ time, you will have to run [reset-genius-search-status-for-all-audio-files.bat](../BAT-and-UTIL-files-1/reset-genius-search-status-for-all-audio-files.bat) first.
-Uses the subordinate script [predownload-lyrics-here.bat](../BAT-and-UTIL-files-1/predownload-lyrics-here.bat)
+10. Optional: To speed up the workflow, pre-download lyrics for your entire music collection before even starting to look at individual albums/songs.
+    - Start with: [predownload-all-lyrics-in-all-subfolders.bat](../BAT-and-UTIL-files-1/predownload-all-lyrics-in-all-subfolders.bat), which runs [predownload-lyrics-here.bat](../BAT-and-UTIL-files-1/predownload-lyrics-here.bat) on random subfolders in a random order.
+    - The predownloader marks files so that they are never retried in pre-download mode ever again.
+    - If you would like to erase those markings, run [reset-genius-search-status-for-all-audio-files.bat](../BAT-and-UTIL-files-1/reset-genius-search-status-for-all-audio-files.bat) in a folder.
+    - If you would like to check your progress, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat)

 </details>